 Home remedies aren't always enough.
 However, if this is the case, your dentist can help you.
 Dentists can recommend products like artificial saliva that moisten your mouth.
 Artificial saliva is often a spray or gel that you apply to your mouth whenever it feels dry.
 Your dentist can also give you a prescription for pills that stimulate the flow of saliva.

-If you’re looking for a toothpaste that is designed not to dehydrate your mouth as much as regular toothpaste, try using PreviDent® 5000 Dry Mouth (1.1% Sodium Fluoride) Prescription Strength Toothpaste for Dry Mouth (Rx Only) that is known to be less irritating and less likely to cause dryness.
+Try using a toothpaste that is designed not to dehydrate your mouth as much as regular toothpaste and is therefore less irritating and less likely to cause dryness.
 This will help keep your mouth comfortable and moist.
 This kind of toothpaste is only available with a prescription, so make sure to ask your dentist about it.

 There May Be an Underlying Cause

 There are many medical conditions that can cause dry mouth, so if your dentist diagnoses you, your next visit should be to your doctor.
-According to the NIH, dry mouth has been linked to problems like depression, anxiety, nutritional deficiencies and autoimmune disorders.
-Autoimmune disorders include rheumatoid arthritis, lupus and Sjrogen's syndrome.
+According to the NHS, dry mouth has been linked to problems like dehydration, anxiety, systemic health conditions such as diabetes, and autoimmune disorders.
+Autoimmune disorders include rheumatoid arthritis, lupus and Sjogren's syndrome.

 Chronic dry mouth can also be a side effect of various medications, such as those treating high blood pressure, pain or asthma.
 If medications are the cause, your dosage may need to be adjusted or you may need to be prescribed a different drug altogether.

 Dry mouth and throat is a serious problem.
 If you always feel thirsty, you'll need to see your dentist.
 Dentists can help you manage your symptoms and keep your teeth safe from the effects of low saliva.